MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-leaderboard-from-scratch.md

 }
 ```

+## Showing player's position on the leaderboard

 The final most common scenario is that a player may simply want to see their spot on the Leaderboard.
-This is easily achieved by calling the `GetLeaderboard()` function with a query where the `SkipResultToMe` attribute is set to true:
+This is achieved by calling the `GetLeaderboard()` function with a query, where the `SkipResultToMe` attribute is set to `true`:

 ```csharp
 using Microsoft.Xbox.Services;